ChristianBass/Fitbit-Sheet-Tracker/README.md

 **#Step-by-Step Setup:**<br>
 **##Clone the Script:**<br>
 - Open your Google Sheet and navigate to Extensions > Apps Script.<br>
+- Create multiple .gs files within the Google Apps Script editor (e.g., config.gs, fitbitApi.gs, sheetOperations.gs).<br>
-- Copy the provided JavaScript code into the Apps Script Editor.<br><br><br>
+- Copy and paste the provided JavaScript code into these separate files as instructed in the project structure, or paste it all into one .gs file.<br><br><br>

 **##Fitbit API Credentials:**<br>
 - Set up a Fitbit Developer account to obtain your API credentials.<br>
-- In the script, configure your Client ID, Client Secret, and Access Token to authenticate with the Fitbit API.<br><br><br>
+- In the config.gs file, replace the placeholders for Client ID, Client Secret, and Access Token with your Fitbit API credentials.<br><br><br>

 **##Input Your Calorie Goal:**<br>